Joey Gallo Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is last in MLB with a collective 7.4 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in the league.

-- The Guardians' 3.97 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have a 3.91 team ERA that ranks 12th across all league pitching staffs.

-- The Guardians are sending Battenfield (0-2) out to make his fourth start of the season.
-He is 0-2 with a 4.67 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- Guardians pitchers combine to allow 32 home runs (one per game), the 10th-fewest in baseball.

-- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander threw two innings against the Boston Red Sox, allowing three earned runs while surrendering three hits.
+- Allen (1-1) pitches for the Guardians to make his third start of the season.

-- In four games this season, the 25-year-old has amassed an ERA of 4.67, with 7.3 strikeouts per nine innings.
-Opponents are batting .250 against him.
+- His last time out came on Sunday against the Boston Red Sox, when the lefty threw five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.